 All Points Medical Waste Blog

-The facts about funeral medical waste
+The facts about funeral medical waste disposal

 As a professional who owns or works in a funeral home, you may not give medical waste a whole lot of thought.
 But the fact is, the proper disposal of bio hazardous waste will not only ensure that your organization is compliant with industry regulations, but also, that you are safeguarding yourself and your staff.
 Take a look at the top considerations for safely disposing of your medical waste: